cheshirekate8/ForioTest/README.md

 OTHER TODO
-Fix jump load for quotes
+Fix jump load for quotes??

+MAYBE
+make 2nd background
+make hidden and visible?